learnwithparam/website/content/blog/scale-elements-on-hover-using-css/index.md

 }
 ```

-#### Check out this solution in codepen

 https://codepen.io/Param-Harrison/pen/MLypze

-#### some of the practical use cases in UI

-- scaling avatar images on hover
-- scaling images inside card components
-- scaling quotes block in articles

 This technique has wide range of browser support without vendor prefixes.
 Feel free to use it next time when needed in your UI 👍